-The implication here is that it is not clear whether haplogroup BT should be the start of the human Y-chromosome tree, or haplogroup A, and in fact that BT seems to be a better candidate from an evolutionist's point of view, because BT shares the ancestral state of a certain mutation with chimpanzees.
-However, be-
+The implication here is that it is not clear whether haplogroup BT should be the start of the human Ychromosome tree, or haplogroup A, and in fact that BT seems to be a better candidate from an evolutionist's point of view, because BT shares the ancestral state of a certain mutation with chimpanzees.
+However, because "the region surrounding the M91 marker is a mutational hotspot", this means that we can assume that the same mutation happened in Chimpanzees and in haplogroup BT.